 Darcie Pervier, MSPT, PES Owner, Newburyport Wellness, LLC

-BACKGROUND I am a lifelong wellness and fitness enthusiast who received a master’s degree in physical therapy from the University of Connecticut.
-I have been devoted to healthy eating and for as long as I can recall and love making vegan healthy meals in my spare time.
+More About Me I am a lifelong wellness and fitness enthusiast who received a master’s degree in physical therapy from the University of Connecticut.
+I have been devoted to healthy eating and for as long as I can recall.
+I literally started this passion for exercise around he age of 4.
+I love making vegetarian and vegan healthy meals in my spare time.
 I am committed to empowering my two daughters to connect with and honor their body's by eating balanced, exercise and listening to the cues their body gives them about what it needs.